 What is Dropshipping?

-Dropshipping is a way for online stores to fulfill orders without keeping inventory.
-Merchants buy items from third-party suppliers and have them shipped directly to customers after they place an order.
-It lets the seller stand in the middle of a transaction between the manufacturer and customers.
+Dropshipping is a business model wherein online stores fulfill orders without keeping inventory.
+Merchants source products from third-party suppliers and have them shipped directly to customers after they place an order.
+It is an online business that lets the seller stand in the middle of a transaction between the manufacturer and customers.

-When it comes to shipping and fulfilling orders, the seller doesn’t have to do much.
+When it comes to shipping and fulfilling orders, the seller doesn’t have to do much and won’t need a lot of time.
 There’s no need to purchase stock or make a tedious order process.
 Simply forward the customer’s order and the third-party supplier will do all the heavy lifting on the seller’s behalf.

 Benefits of Dropshipping

 Now that we know what dropshipping is, the question is: why doesn’t everybody use it?
+Is dropshipping a good business model?
 It is a good business idea for many people, but it may not be right for everybody.
-We’ll look at the highlights and drawbacks of using this model so you can decide if this type of business is right for you.
+There are other things to know before starting dropshipping.
+We’ll look at the pros and cons of using this model so you can decide if this type of business is right for you.

 Easy to understand and manage